sc1341/Simple-Interwebz/README.md

 # Simple-Interwebz

 A simple HTTP Server I wrote to host my blog.

-So far, the server supports GET requests to handle my static HTML blog.
-The blog is then served behind a Cloudflare tunnel.
+It is intended to serve static content, and not do anything too fancy.
+Just handles basic GET requests and follows the HTTP standards to properly retrieve content.

 # Disclaimer